-- From the AirPort icon in the menu bar, select the
+- From the WiFi icon in the top menu bar, select the

 EECS-Securenetwork.
-You will be prompted to enter a User Name and Password — enter your EECS username and EECS Windows password, and click OK.
+You will be prompted to enter a User Name and Password — enter your EECS username and EECS LDAP password, and click OK.

 - You may receive an error message, indicating that the